MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/sales-order-processing-part4-transaction-activity.md

     | DOCX             | Not required           | Enabled            | Available\*    |
     | HTML             | Not required           | Not required       | Available\*    |

+    > [!NOTE]
-    \*Email for Web Client will only be available if you are using Exchange as your server type in the System Preferences window.
+    > Email for Web Client will only be available if you are using Exchange as your server type in the **System Preferences** window.

 - The file size of the document must not be greater than the maximum file size set in the Customer E-mail Options window.